 Digital Language.
 Linguistics, Communication Research, and Poetics in the Early Information Age

-Conceived as a cross-disciplinary contribution to the fields of media studies, literary history, and the history of science, this book project explores the interrelations between natural language and concepts of the digital that emerged in linguistic research, cybernetics, information theory, and poetics of the 1950s and ’60s.
+Conceived as a cross-disciplinary contribution to the fields of media studies, literary history, and the history of science, this research project explores the interrelations between natural language and concepts of the digital that emerged in linguistic research, cybernetics, information theory, and poetics of the 1950s and 1960s.
 Up until now, this early, formative phase of the information age has been examined predominantly with a focus on the technical development of the first mainframe computers and software programs, which gave rise to the digital in the form of numerically coded, electronically processed data.
 My project, by contrast, shifts attention to another, more general understanding of digital communication that evolved during the postwar period—an understanding that exceeded the machine-based, mathematical ‘computing’ of information, and which became manifest especially in new analytical approaches to spoken and written language.
-The book focuses, therefore, on a wide range of theories, research designs, experimental practices and writing strategies that served to (re)consider natural language as a digital medium in its own right, and to conceive both speech and alphabetic script as ‘coding’ systems that turn out to share some basic structural features with the artificial languages of computer programming.
-By investigating these notions of ‘digital language’ in terms of their material conditions, institutional contexts, and cultural functions, my analysis shows how the early information age fostered also a significant rethinking of older means of information-processing, in ways that have gone largely unheeded by seminal approaches to the history of digital culture and ‘new media’ (e.g., Katherine Hayles, Lev Manovich).
+The project focuses, therefore, on a wide range of theories, research designs, experimental practices and writing strategies that served to (re)consider natural language as a digital medium in its own right, and to conceive of both speech and alphabetic script as ‘coding’ systems that turn out to share some basic structural features with the artificial languages of computer programming.
+By investigating these notions of ‘digital language’ in terms of their material conditions, institutional contexts, and cultural functions, my analysis aims to show how the early information age also fostered a significant rethinking of older means of information-processing, in ways that have gone largely unheeded by seminal approaches to the history of digital culture and ‘new media.’

-The third chapter, finally, discusses the ways in which digital aspects of natural language first entered into the focus of literary practice, via the textual strategies of Concrete Poetry that took shape over the 1950s and ’60s.
-On the one hand, the chapter explores how the poetic production of a broad and international array of writers—from the Noigandres poets in Brazil, to various European groups (Stuttgart, Darmstadt, Vienna), to representatives of Concretism in Canada and the US—built on concurrent trends in linguistics, cybernetics, and communication theory.
+The third part of the project, finally, explores the ways in which digital aspects of natural language first entered into the focus of literary practice, via the textual strategies of Concrete Poetry that took shape over the 1950s and 1960s.
+On the one hand, the goal is to reveal how the poetic production of a broad and international array of writers—from the Noigandres poets in Brazil, to various European groups (Stuttgart, Darmstadt, Vienna), to representatives of Concretism in Canada and the US—built on concurrent trends in linguistics, cybernetics, and communication theory.
 On the other hand, the goal is to render visible where and how specific literary strategies of ‘digital writing’—geared towards exposing the discreteness and differential interrelatedness of linguistic signs—conversely left their mark on scientific models of language-analysis for which they served as inspiration, example, or analytic object.